 Big data breaches happen where the data is: databases held by either companies or the government.
-Since we don’t own or have control over either of these sources, there’s very little we can do to make sure the necessary steps are being taken to safeguard our data.
-And although with each passing year, safeguards seemingly become stronger — still, market and social consequences for a breach are still pretty low.
+Often, these databases hold Social Security numbers, private financial information and other sensitive data that can leave you vulnerable to identity theft if not handled properly.
+Because we don’t own or have control over these databases, there’s very little we can do to safeguard our data.

-You’ll want to limit your points of exposure by restricting new online accounts and deleting ones you no longer use.
-Maybe you were an active eBay merchant a decade ago, but no longer have the time or energy to pursue this side hustle after having started a family.
-If so, delete your eBay account and the PayPal account attached to it if you don’t use that either.
-Both services have already experienced breaches, by the way.
+Limit your points of exposure by restricting new online accounts and deleting ones you no longer use.
+You may have been an active eBay merchant a decade ago but no longer have the time or energy to pursue this side hustle after starting a family.
+If so, delete your eBay and related PayPal accounts — both of which have already experienced breaches.

 “Think about it as basic cyber hygiene,” says Scott Shackelford, cybersecurity expert and Executive Director of the Ostrom Workshop at the University of Indiana Bloomington.

-If data breaches are inevitable, and if your data is out there already, what can you do to mitigate the damage?
 Like a flat tire, to fix the problem you need to find out where the leak is.
-A site like haveibeenpwned.com will let you know if your information has made it out into the world.
-Knowing which breach — or breaches — your data exists in can potentially tell you what kind of data has been exposed— and is helpful in determining your next course of action.
+Knowing which breach — or breaches — your data was part of may tell you what kind of data was exposed and can help you determine a course of action.

 Don’t make the mistake of thinking that breaches outside of the financial sector aren’t potentially damaging.
 Take every attack on your data seriously, no matter how seemingly mundane the nature of the exposed data.

-One way to keep yourself honest is to use a password manager, like Dashlane, LastPass, or Keeper.
-Not only will these store hard to remember passwords for the 90 online accounts the average internet user has, but they will create randomized passwords that are harder to crack than the easy-to-remember phrases you’re probably using.
+One way to keep yourself honest is by using one of the best password managers, like Dashlane, LastPass or Keeper.
+Not only will these managers store hard-to-remember passwords for the 90 online accounts the average internet user has, but they will also create randomized passwords that are harder to crack than the easy-to-remember phrases you’re probably using.

-Many password managers offer these basic services for free, with an option to pay for more powerful protection options, syncing across devices and platforms, and other digital security add-ons.
+Many password managers offer these basic services for free, with an option to pay for more powerful protection options, the ability to sync across devices and platforms and other digital security add-ons.